DivergentClouds/riw-16/README.md

     - Program Counter starts at 0
   - Only 2^16 words are addressable at a single time
 - Paged memory
+  - 256 pages
+  - Each Page is 256 Words
 - 2^32 words of addressable storage
   - The emulator will use a custom storage data format to allow for sparse data
 - Text based I/O